 Cultural trends and how Ray views himself as a cultural radar

-The trend towards a focus on muscles for young men and men are more self concious about their bodies
+The trend towards a focus on muscles for young men and men are more self-conscious about their bodies

 The value of pleasure and leisure

-Erotica and the debate about what’s art and what’s pornography, can porn shown on websites like videoshd.xxx even be considered as art?
+Erotica and the debate about what’s art and what’s pornography

 Controversial nude photographer Jock Sturges, who Ray interviewed